southworks/powerbi-samples/samples/power-bi-embedded/README.md

 ## How this sample works

-All the necessary configurations that the application consumes in order to authenticate users and embed Power BI reports are located on the *app.settings* on the sample web app:
+All the necessary configurations that the application consumes in order to authenticate users and embed Power BI reports are located on the *app.settings*:

-* **AzureADSignIn**: Configurations for the single sign-on.
+* **AzureADSignIn**: Configurations for the single sign-on on the sample web-app.

 * **AzureADPowerBI**: Configurations of the service principal to connect to the Power BI REST APIs.